Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Introduction

 The paper is organized as follows.
 In Sec.
-II the sheet current density $J(x)$ in a thin film strip coupled with control wires is calculated by solving the London equations.
-It is shown that the inverted profile of $J(x)$ can be produced in strips of any width even much wider than the Pearl length.
+II $J(x)$ in a thin film strip coupled with control wires is calculated by solving the London equations.
+It is shown that the inverted profile of $J(x)$ can be produced in strips of any width including strips much wider than the Pearl length.
 In Sec.
-III bilayers structures are considered in which one of the layers is used to tune $J(x)$ in the prime strip.
+III bilayers SNSPD structures are considered in which one of the layers is used to tune $J(x)$ in the prime strip.
 In Sec.
-IV the nonlinear pairbreaking effects in a bare strip and a strip with control wires are considered by solving the Ginzburg-Landau (GL) equations for $J(x)$.
+IV the nonlinear pairbreaking effects in a bare strip and a strip with control wires are considered by solving the Ginzburg-Landau (GL) equations.
 It is shown that the strip inductively coupled with control wires has a non-reciprocal current response and can behave as a tunable superconducting diode.
 In Sec.
-V the dynamics of vortices driven by the inverted profile $J(x)$ is considered.
-The dark counts caused by penetration of vortices through the edges and unbinding of vortex-antivortex pairs in the strip are evaluated.
+V the dynamics of vortices driven by the inverted profile of $J(x)$ is considered.
+The transition from the dark counts rate caused by penetration of vortices through the edges to unbinding of vortex-antivortex pairs in the bulk upon increasing the control current is calculated.
 Sec.
 VI concludes with discussions of the results.